Limitations of Office 365 Shared Mailbox are Explained Along with Solutions

 What is Shared Mailbox in Office 365?

-A shared O365 mailbox is basically a free mailbox which does not require any license to be allocated.
-But there are some limitations associated with it.
-It offers 50 GB size limit and can be increased but requires a license to be allocated which is one of the limitations of O365 shared mailbox.
+A shared O365 mailbox is a free mailbox that does not require any license to be allocated.
+However, there are some limitations associated with it.
+It offers a 50 GB size limit and can be increased but requires a license to be allocated which is one of the limitations of shared mailbox Office 365.

-This mailbox is an account which can be used by more than one user.
-It allows users to send or receive emails from common mailbox.
-This comes handy for the team members to share the load and multiple users can reply to the customer enquires from same email address.
+This mailbox is an account that can be used by more than one user.
+It allows users to send or receive emails from a common mailbox.
+This comes in handy for the team members to share the load and multiple users can reply to the customer enquires from the same email address.

 This mailbox is not anyone’s primary mailbox, but a secondary mailbox using which users can send or receive emails.
 It does not have any specific password to access it which means no one can log in to the mailbox directly.
 Only O365 admin can add you as a member of the mailbox and that can be accessed from your primary mailbox.